zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_azure_apimgmt_arm_template/_index.md

     ![Wallpaper change](./10.png)

-* Since this scenario is deploying both the Azure API Management instance, the API Management gateway extension and configured with a sample API, you will also notice additional, newly deployed Azure resources in the resources group (at this point you should have **12 various Azure resources deployed**.
+* Since this scenario is deploying both the app service plan and a sample web application, you will also notice additional, newly deployed Azure resources in the resources group.
 The important ones to notice are:

-  * **Azure Arc enabled Kubernetes cluster** - Azure Arc enabled app services are using this resource to deploy the app services [cluster extension](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-extensions), as well as using Azure Arc [Custom locations](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-custom-locations).
+  * **Azure Arc-enabled Kubernetes cluster** - Azure Arc-enabled app services are using this resource to deploy the app services [cluster extension](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-extensions), as well as using Azure Arc [Custom locations](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-custom-locations).

-  * [**Azure API Management service**](https://docs.microsoft.com/en-us/azure/api-management/) - An instance of Azure API Management needs to be created with a gateway resource before you can enable the API Management gateway extension.
+  * **Custom location** - Provides a way for tenant administrators to use their Azure Arc-enabled Kubernetes clusters as a target location for deploying Azure services.

+  * [**App Service Kubernetes Environment**](https://docs.microsoft.com/en-us/azure/app-service/overview-arc-integration#app-service-kubernetes-environment) - The App Service Kubernetes environment resource is required before apps may be created.
+It enables configuration common to apps in the custom location, such as the default DNS suffix.

+  * [**App Service plan**](https://docs.microsoft.com/en-us/azure/app-service/overview-hosting-plans) - In App Service (Web Apps, API Apps, or Mobile Apps), an app always runs in an App Service plan.
+In addition, Azure Functions also has the option of running in an App Service plan.
+An App Service plan defines a set of compute resources for a web app to run.

+  * [**App Service**](https://docs.microsoft.com/en-us/azure/app-service/overview) - Azure App Service is an HTTP-based service for hosting web applications, REST APIs, and mobile back ends.

   ![Additional Azure resources in the resource group](./11.png)